etendosoftware/etendo_ui_library/README.md

    - Run `yarn install` in the `etendo_ui_library` directory.
    - Additionally, execute `yarn watch` in the root directory.
 This is crucial as it copies the components into the **nextjs** and **React Native** folders for a seamless integration.

+     **⚠️ Warning:** When making changes to the Etendo UI library, always modify the components in the `src/components` directory.
+Avoid making changes in the `examples` folder components, as they are only copies and your changes won't be reflected in the library.

 2. **For Mobile Testing**:

    - Navigate to `examples/ReactNative`.